 “Anyone who knows L’Isle-sur-la-Sorgue immediately knows, on looking at La Lune change de jardin, that this painting refers to René Char.
 Blue on a background of saturated blue, with a touch of indigo, the words floating without a fixed line, unstable, fleeing.
 Or, as they emerge from a fluvial background, they are like the shadows of light fish that are returning to the depths of the bed.
 This unstable nature of the letters can also represent the instability of the night sky or reason.
 This sense of disequilibrium in Jean Cortot’s work – mixed upper and lower case letters, various typographies, no apparent plan, disorder or hypertrophy of the central N – is also the imbalance of a thought without a master, left to itself, to its inherent folly. ”

-Jean Cortot drew inspiration from two main sources: poetry and philosophy.
+The artist painter Jean Cortot drew inspiration from two main sources: poetry and philosophy.
 One appeals to the imagination, while the other structures thought; together, they gave birth to an individual voice, both sensory and cerebral.
 Cortot’s paintings are therefore intellectual, while also underlining the irrational nature of human beings.
 His work is not a discourse on art, but a personal response to painting in the midst of its revival.

 Translated from the French, Severo Sarduy, Jean Cortot, Montrouge, Maeght Editions, 1992